salesforce/omakase/readme.md

 The main motivation behind building a new parser over utilizing an existing library include achieving better runtime performance, the ability to extend the grammar, better error messaging, etc...

-The project requires _Java 7_, _git_ and _maven_.
+The project requires _Java 8_, _git_ and _maven_.
 The general architecture of the project can be summarized as follows:

 1. **Parsers** - Small, individual parser objects that process CSS source code.
 2. **AST Objects** - Simple representations of various CSS syntax units.
-3. **Plugins** - Observers that can subscribe to any AST object for rework or validation.
+3. **Plugins** - Observers that can subscribe to any AST object for refinement, rework or validation.
 4. **Broadcasters and Emitter** - The bridge between parsers and plugins.
 5. **Writers** - Outputs parsed CSS code.
 6. **ErrorHandlers** - Manages errors encountered when parsing CSS source code.
-7. **Refiners** - Handles standard and custom refinement of AST objects.

 ### Parsers
-**Key Classes** `Token` `Tokens` `Source` `Parser` `ParserFactory`
+**Key Classes** `Token` `Tokens` `Source` `Parser` `BaseParserFactory`, `Grammar`

 Parsers are simple java objects that know how to parse specific aspects of CSS syntax.
-Parsers do not maintain any state, and only one instance of each parser is instantiated and stored in `ParserFactory`.
+Parsers do not maintain any state.

 Parsers employ a 2-level parsing strategy.
 The first level will comb through the CSS source and extract the at-rules, selectors and declarations (and no more).
 Any errors at this grammatical level will be caught immediately (for example, a missing curly bracket to close a rule).
 However any errors at a more specific level (e.g., within a selector or within a declaration) will not be caught until that particular object is refined.

 The second level occurs individually per instance, e.g., each particular `Selector` or `Declaration` instance.
-When `Refinable#refine` is called on the instance, it will utilize parsers to parse its raw syntax snippet, potentially catching syntax errors along the way.

 It's important to understand that the second level may or may not be executed or may only be executed on certain instances.
-Also the second level for one selector instance may occur at a different time than another selector instance.

 This process allows us to be more specific about what actually gets parsed.
 For example, on a first parsing pass we may want to parse and validate everything, but on a second pass we may not care about fully parsing selectors anymore.
-This pinpointed level of detail allows for better performance, especially important in production scenarios.

 When a `Parser` has successfully parsed some content, it will construct the appropriate AST object and give it to the `Broadcaster`.
 Ultimately, the `Broadcaster` will pass the AST object to the registered subscription methods for that particular AST object type.